bnam2103/T5-Text-to-Speech-US-English/README.md

 ## Notes

 - Test Sentences: The test sentences used for evaluation were not included in the training set for either model.
-This ensures that the models are being evaluated on unseen data.

-- Audio Playback: All samples are playable directly in the browser using <audio> elements, making it easy to listen to the comparisons without needing to download files.

 - Model Optimization: Both models are currently being optimized to improve speech quality, particularly in terms of naturalness, prosody, and accent handling.

-- Accents: Model A features a more natural humanlike American accent, while Model B adopts a neutral, balanced tone.

 ## Usage
 ```python